Sarcastic Gamer: App

 Sarcastic Gamer has released an app on the iOS and Android platforms.
 All previous episodes of every podcast are available to stream or download (although these downloaded episodes can only be played on the app) and also provide 'bonus content'.
 This content usually consists of an extra few minutes of the podcast and occasionally a wallpaper for the users mobile device.
 The app is currently priced at £1.79 in the UK and $2.99 in the US.

 Comics

-A recent addition to the SG lineup, the weekly comic has fast become one of the most popular features of the site.
+A recent addition to the SG lineup, the has fast become one of the most popular features of the site.
 The work of Tim 'MightyMutt' Hibbs, it follows the (fictional) adventures of the staff, as well as some community members.
 Launched on March 27, 2008, the comic primarily covers issues and events related to the Sarcastic Gamer Community (SGC).
 A prominent example was the much hyped COD4 Tournament against fellow GamerCast Network podcasters, Gamertag Radio.
 The artist-generated characters, known as "Sarcastic Smileys" or "Avatars" have become an integral part of the Sarcastic Gamer Community to the point where most users who receive one after MightyMutt selects them, will use them as their avatar on the forums.